Hello Second Semester Seniors!

 - LEARN SOMETHING NEW: Maybe pick up a new hobby.
 Have you ever wanted to learn Italian or coding?
 Or how to play guitar?
 Now’s your chance.
 If you haven’t yet delved into yoga, meditation, and mindfulness, understanding your mind-body connection will help you as you move forward into college.

 - READ BOOKS: Maybe you’ve never had time to read all those books you hear about and want to try.
 Pick a few that interest you and get going.
 I love listening to books while I walk.
-Reading and having fiction be part of your life builds your ability to process, gain empathy for others, and encourages your creativity.
+Reading and having fiction be part of your life builds your ability to process and gain empathy for others and encourages your creativity.
 Here are three suggestions of books I’ve loved in the last year: The Midnight Library (I believe this book should be required reading for students applying to college), Tomorrow and Tomorrow and Tomorrow, Project Hail Mary

 - COLLECT MOMENTS OF JOY: It’s easy for us to get wrapped up in all the bad and stressful stuff of our lives, and for sure, there’s some stressful stuff happening right now, but there’s still some good.
 Collect those small moments of joy in your life and you’ll see that they can add up.
 Maybe it’s new snow on the ground, or a brilliant blue sky like I can look up and see in Houston right now.
 Maybe it’s a quick snuggle with your dog or cat or a giggle with a sibling or a friend.
 Maybe it’s a smile you give someone else.
-Maybe it’s a funny post you saw here on A2C or a line in a book you just read.
+Maybe it’s a funny post you saw on r/ApplyingToCollege or Instagram or a line in a book you just read.
 Even if you feel like your life just sucks right now because of all the shit that’s happening around you and school and college admissions and… and… and…, there are moments of joy.
 Collect them.

 - QUICK TIPS FOR WHEN YOU JUST DON’T WANT TO MOVE: